jdelia/genesis-agent-profiles-extended/README.md

 This plugin extended the capabilities of the Genesis Agent Profiles plugin by AgentEvolution and is required to use this extended plugin.

-Read more about why we created the plugin here along with examples of how to style them: `http://savvyjackiedesigns.com/genesis-agent-profiles-extended-plugin/`.

 ## Requirements